 In all cases, there should be a formal document setting forth the relationship between the volunteer and the University, including the terms and conditions of the volunteer appointment.
-Department heads/deans/directors (“unit heads”) should use a volunteer appointment document or memorandum of understanding approved by the Provost and the Office of General Counsel.
+Department heads/deans/directors (“unit heads”) should use a volunteer appointment document or memorandum of understanding reviewed by the Office of General Counsel.
 It should be signed by the volunteer, the University employee who will be supervising the volunteer, and the unit head.

 Volunteers are covered for liability by the Kansas Tort Claims Act and for workplace injuries by the Workers Compensation Act, just like regular employees of the University.
 The volunteer agreement provides evidence of the relationship, which is helpful in ensuring those coverages.

 Similarly, volunteers are subject to University policies, including conduct codes.

 Questions and requests for written volunteer agreements should be directed to the Office of General Counsel.